 About me

 I am an associate professor in the Department of Communication at the University of Haifa, Israel.
 I research how organizations and individuals use media technologies and their attendant rhetoric to promise and provide solutions for social problems.
 I also study mediated representations and understandings of economic life.
-I teach courses on the culture industries, media institutions, economic communication and content analysis methods.
+I teach courses on the culture and IT industries, media institutions, economic communication and content analysis methods.
 I support Arsenal and the University of Michigan football and basketball teams (I like to suffer), and listen to podcasts on my commute and when I wash the dishes.
 I also subscribe to a bunch of newsletters I find efficiently useful for research.
 Sometimes, I read books.
-Social media both attracts and repels me.
-Nevertheless, I’m proud of our department’s Facebook group which hosts an ongoing conversation (mostly in Hebrew) on media and social science.

 You can find my Google Scholar profile with an updated list of publications here.